heig-presentium/.github/profile/README.md

 Other repositories may be created for specific components or features, their usecases should be detailed in their description as well as in the [Wiki][meta-wiki].

+## Running locally

+To get the dashboard and API up and running (with a mock gRPC client if necessary), you'll need to clone the dashboard and API repositories.
+The dashboard is tightely coupled to the API, but not otherwise.
+To have all necessary dependencies for both components, you'll simply need to start the Spring Boot API in development mode as described in the API repository README.

+The dashboard repository has additional information about configuring the environment variables (which basically only requires copying the sample file).

 ## Contributing

 Please refer to the [Contributing Guide][contributing] before making a pull request.